 The main item of property which most people will own will be a house, or home unit or block of land.
 Ownership of a house and land will normally be in one of the following three forms:

-- Sole ownership where the house is owned by either the husband or the wife.
-During the marriage, the house will be treated as belonging to that person who can mortgage or sell it without the other's permission.
-On the breakdown of the marriage, the Family Court can make an order which gives the other spouse a share or all of the property even though it is not in their name.
+- Sole ownership where the home is legally owned by one party to the relationship only.
+During the relationship, the house will be treated as belonging to that person who can mortgage or sell it without the other's permission.
+On the breakdown of the relationship, the Courts can make an order which gives the other spouse a share or all of the property even though it is not legally in their name.

-- Joint tenancy is the most common form of ownership for both parties in a marriage or de facto relationship.
-The home is in the name of both parties.
+- Joint tenancy is the most common form of ownership where the home is owned by both parties to the relationship.
 One of them cannot sell the property without the other's permission and on the death of one of them, the ownership automatically passes to the other.

-- Tenants in common each own a share in the property.
+- Tenants in common is where each party to the relationship owns a share in the home.
 This can be in equal (50/50) or unequal shares.
 One of them cannot sell the property without the other's permission but ownership does not automatically pass to the other on the death of one of them.
 Each party has the right to leave their share in a will to whomever they wish.

 Right of occupancy

-Regardless of whose name the house is in, a married person is entitled to live there unless a court orders the person to leave.
-This applies to both the husband and wife.
+Regardless of whose name the home is in, a party to a relationship is entitled to live there unless a court orders the person to leave.
+This applies to either party to the relationship.